Gymnastik- och idrottshögskolan, GIH

 The twin project – Twin-based studies on the importance of genes and environment in associations between physical activity patterns and brain health in adolescents; Swedish School of Sport and Health Sciences, GIH; Publications

-Physiological and psychological effect of physical activity in patients with burnout; Swedish School of Sport and Health Sciences, GIHExploring neighbourhood effects on aging: An opportunity for enhancing brain health across the lifespan [KK 20220202]; Swedish School of Sport and Health Sciences, GIH; Publications
+Physiological and psychological effects of physical activity in patients with exhaustion syndrome; Swedish School of Sport and Health Sciences, GIHExploring neighbourhood effects on aging: An opportunity for enhancing brain health across the lifespan [KK 20220202]; Swedish School of Sport and Health Sciences, GIH; Publications

 Larsson, L. E., Wang, R., Cederholm, T., Wiggenraad, F., Rydén, M., Hagman, G., . . .
 Thunborg, C. (2023).
 Association of Sarcopenia and Its Defining Components with the Degree of Cognitive Impairment in a Memory Clinic Population..
 Journal of Alzheimer's Disease, 96(2), 777-788

-The WORK TOGETHER program: Using a systems approach to update an occupational health service and reduce the health gap [2023-01126]; Swedish School of Sport and Health Sciences, GIH
+The WORK TOGETHER program: Using a systems approach to update an occupational health service and reduce the health gap [2023-01126]; Swedish School of Sport and Health Sciences, GIH; Publications

 Organisations